2 Days in Gyeongju, South Korea

 Day 1: Gyeongju City

-To fuel up for the day ahead, we taxied over to Hwangnam Bang (황남빵) bakery for a box of red-bean filled pastries, a Gyeongju "must eat".
+To fuel up for the day ahead, taxi over to Hwangnam Bang (황남빵) bakery for a box of red-bean filled pastries, a Gyeongju "must eat".
 They are spectacular!
-With pastries in hand, we strolled along a path of 23 ancient royal tombs in Great Emperor Park (대릉원).
+With pastries in hand, stroll along a path of 23 ancient royal tombs in Great Emperor Park (대릉원).
 The largest of these mounds is a double "couple's tomb", named Hwangnamdaechong (황남대총), housing the remains of a king and his beloved queen.
 A small pond with blooming lilies and swaying willows makes this a beautiful photo spot.
-Curious to see the inside of one of these tombs, we paid a small fee to enter Cheonmachong (천마총), or Heavenly Horse, tomb.
+Curious to see the inside of one of these tombs?
+You can pay a small fee to enter Cheonmachong (천마총), or Heavenly Horse, tomb.
 Inside, the museum showcases the remains of the king, as well as many of the 11,000 relics found inside tomb.

-Heading back out into the late afternoon sunshine, we went to Bunhwang Temple, another of Queen Seondeok's commissions.
+Heading back out into the late afternoon sunshine, taxi to Bunhwang Temple, another of Queen Seondeok's commissions.
 This is a tiny, but revered temple, as it was the home of Korea's most famous monk, Wonhyo Daesa.
 It's a very peaceful place, right next to a gorgeous poppy field.
-Our walking tour continued to Kim YuShin's tomb, Korea's most famous Shilla-era General who died in 673 A.D.
+From here, you can walk to Kim YuShin's tomb, Korea's most famous Shilla-era General who died in 673 A.D.

-Finally, with the sun beginning to set, we meandered along the paths of Anapji, a palace built by King Munmu in 671 A.D.
+As the sun begins to set, meander along the paths of Anapji, a palace built by King Munmu in 671 A.D.
 The beautiful pond and ancient trees set a tranquil, calming mood.
-Stomachs stirring, we headed to Byul Chae Ban (별채반) restaurant for an amazing dinner of lettuce wraps (삼겹살, "sam-gyop-sal"), grilled beef (불고기, "bul-gogi"), and a soju nightcap.
+By this time, your stomach may be stirring, so head to Byul Chae Ban (별채반) restaurant for an amazing dinner of lettuce wraps (삼겹살, "sam-gyop-sal"), grilled beef (불고기, "bul-gogi"), and a soju nightcap.

 Day 2: Seokkuram, Bulkuksa, and King Munmu's Underwater Tomb

-The sun was barely rising as we made our way along the dusty, broom-whisked path.
-We headed to Seokkuram Grotto near the summit of Toham Mountain (토함산).
-Built during the Shilla Kingdom era in 751 A.D. by Prime Minister Kim Dae-Song, this small temple was intended as a private meditation area for royalty.
+To beat the crowds and enjoy the silence, start your day as the sun rises.
+Hail a taxi to Seokkuram Grotto near the summit of Toham Mountain (토함산).
+Follow the dusty, broom-whisked path for less than a mile; smile and say hello to the monks.
+Built during the Shilla Kingdom era in 751 A.D. by Prime Minister Kim Dae-Song, Seokkuram Grotto is small temple that was intended as a private meditation area for royalty.
 Within the dimly lit man-made cave, a serene Buddha sits on his lotus throne, flanked by relief carvings of 40 divinities and bodhisattvas.
 The cave is an engineering marvel, with hundreds of small granite slabs held together by stone rivets, rather than mortar.

-The sound of a monk rhythmically beating a wooden drum wafted into the quiet, peaceful rotunda.
-We lit a candle and sat in silence for a few reflective minutes.
-The tranquility followed us we exited, enveloping our thoughts as we stood in appreciation of the East Sea in the distance.
+The sound of a monk rhythmically beating a wooden drum accompanies you into the quiet, peaceful rotunda.
+Light a candle and sit in silence for a few reflective minutes.
+The tranquility follows as you exit to an promontory overlooking the East Sea in the distance.

-We purchased a roof tile and inscribed our family dedication, to be read by some future visitor from a far off land.
-As tourists began to arrive, we walked back to the entrance and surveyed the bird's-eye view of Gyeongju.
-From here, you can hike down to Bulkuksa (a little less than 3 miles) or drive.
+If you like, purchase a roof tile and inscribe a family dedication, to be read by some future visitor from a far off land.
+Walk back to the entrance and survey the bird's-eye view of Gyeongju.
+From here, you can hike down to Bulkuksa (a little less than 3 miles) or take a taxi.
+Your day is just getting started.

 Note: The Shilla Arts and Sciences Museum has an informative exhibit to help you appreciate the construction of Seokkuram.
 It's free!

-Bulkuksa is also believed to have been built under the master supervision of Kim Dae-Song.
+Like Seokkuram Grotto, Bulkuksa is believed to have been built under the master supervision of Kim Dae-Song.
 This sprawling temple complex is at the base of Toham Mountain.
 With multiple courtyards, gardens, ponds, pagodas and wooden shrines, it was clearly designed for mass public worship.

 Take your time at Bulkuksa.
 It is easy to be hurried by the crowds.
 But if you pay attention and explore, you will discover fascinating national treasures and secluded retreats.
 Walk the paths less traveled and imagine yourself as the creators intended: gliding through the blissful land of the Buddha, released from life's suffering.